 Smart Buildings offer an exciting array of win-win (and-win!) opportunities.
 Just imagine a typical multi-story rental property or mix-use office and commercial building full of tenants providing seemingly unlimited types of data.
-Yet, until recently, most commercial real estate owners have had access to only specific solutions like Building Management Systems (BMS), requiring still significant manual labor and local attention only to address an issue such as energy efficiency.
+Yet, until recently, most commercial real estate owners and managers have only had access to specific solutions centered around proprietary Building Management Systems (BMS).
+Historically these systems have centered on management of the “hard” assets in a building – things like HVAC, Lighting, and Security.

-Energy efficiency is indeed a huge priority with overconsumption and waste being historically costly.
-However, there is a wide range of factors building owners must assess on a monthly basis.
-For example, for every dollar spent on energy, 10 times that amount is spent on space leasing.
-100 times that dollar is spent on employees.
-More efficient use of space and increasing employee productivity, even by a fraction of a percent, will have a bigger impact on reducing a company’s environmental footprint and increasing profitability.
+Energy efficiency is indeed a huge priority with negative societal and operational cost impacts.
+However, there is a wide range of other factors building managers must assess on a monthly basis.
+For example, for every dollar spent on energy, 10 times that amount is spent on space leasing a 100 times that dollar is spent on staffing costs.
+More efficient use of space and increasing employee productivity, even by a fraction of a percent, will have a much bigger impact on reducing a company’s environmental footprint and increasing its profitability.

-So, imagine the same rental property, but now with hundreds of low-cost, network-connected sensors dispersed throughout the building continuously collecting data to be sent through a gateway to a cloud-based server where third-party applications present real-time metrics and alerts to owners’ phones or computers whether they’re on or offsite.
-A practical and currently ready-to-implement network system of devices that are low-powered with long-battery life and cover a wide, multi-floor vicinity.
+So, imagine a modern property with hundreds of low-cost, network-connected sensors dispersed throughout the building continuously collecting data to be sent through a gateway to a cloud-based server where third-party applications present real-time metrics and alerts to owners’ phones or computers whether they’re on or offsite.
+A practical and ready-to-implement network system of devices that are low-powered with long-battery life and cover a wide, multi-floor vicinity.

 How LoRaWAN® technology empowers the Smart Building industry

-LoRaWAN technology has already become the de facto wireless protocol for smart buildings by providing low power, long range connectivity within large-scale commercial implementations.
-LoRaWAN allows building managers, owners, residents and service providers to view building functions remotely and ensure all the things within the building speaks to one another.
+LoRaWAN has already become the de facto wireless protocol for smart buildings by providing low power, long range connectivity within large-scale commercial implementations.
+LoRaWAN allows building managers, owners, tenants and service providers to view building functions remotely and ensure all the things within the building work in harmony.

 LoRaWAN is based on an open standard which not only simplifies global deployment, but gives builders piece of mind by ensuring interoperability with existing infrastructure and applications.
-It’s the same for IoT providers and telecom operators servicing properties – an interconnected ecosystem can work for a brand new building or an older structure under renovation.
+And, an interconnected ecosystem can work for a brand new building or an older structure under renovation.
 In addition, the type of network is flexible.
 Depending on the needs, a property can be connected via private or public networks, network-as-a-service or a hybrid version.

 LoRaWAN-based solutions secure properties by detecting intruders, providing safety and disaster response measures, keeping track of facility equipment location, restricting access to private areas, etc.